-Busying your life to ensure that there is no time for your brain to be invaded by the traumatic event.
+Creating busyness in life to ensure that there is no time for the brain to be invaded by thoughts of the traumatic event.

-Hyperarousal is when a survivor’s body quickly jumps into high alert mode when triggered by his or her trauma.
-Imminent danger does not have to be present for a trauma survivor to feel as if it is.
-As a result, trauma survivors in hyperarousal mode generally have the following symptoms:
+Hyperarousal occurs when a survivor’s body jumps into high alert mode when triggered by their trauma.
+The trauma survivor does not have to be in imminent danger in order to feel as though they are.
+Trauma survivors in hyperarousal mode generally experience these symptoms:

 Highly irritable, with outbursts of anger.

-Struggle to concentrate or remain focused for prolonged periods of time.
+Struggle to concentrate or to remain focused for prolonged periods of time.

-Jumpy, startled, and constantly on guard as if the danger is present.
+Jumpy, startled, and constantly on guard as though the danger is present.

-After a traumatic event or series of events are over, survivors are often confused, ashamed, fearful, and in shock.
+After a traumatic event or series of events, survivors often feel confused, ashamed, fearful, and in shock.
 When the shock wears off, additional negative thoughts and belief creep in.
-In addition, trauma survivors generally receive responses early on that are not helpful to their healing process, which also plays into the most common elements of negative thoughts and beliefs including:
+Too often, others respond in ways that are not helpful to the survivor’s healing process, responses which also play into these common elements of the survivor’s negative thoughts and beliefs:

-Dissociation - an experience where a survivor feels disconnected from herself or himself.
+Dissociation, or a survivor’s feeling of being disconnected from themselves.
 With disassociation, a survivor can temporarily lose touch with what is happening, or in extreme cases, lose memories completely for prolonged periods of time.

 Loss of interest in activities that were once important to the individual.

-Difficulty to experience feelings or associations that are positive and beneficial.
+Difficulty experiencing feelings or creating associations that are positive and beneficial.